marcpabst/PsyBee/user-guide/colours.md

 # Colours and Gamma Correction

-___This article proides background information on colour spaces and gamma correction. *PsyBee* currently does not provide full colour management support, but you can specify the encoding used and you can perform gamma calibration yourself.___
+___This article proides background information on colour spaces and gamma correction. *psydk* currently does not provide full colour management support, but you can specify the encoding used and you can perform gamma calibration yourself.___

 A colour space is a mathematical model that describes how colours can be represented as tuples of numbers.
 Since human vision is trichromatic (i.e. we have three types of colour receptors in our eyes), most colour spaces are tristimulus colour spaces, meaning that colours can be represented as a combination of three numbers.